Vintage Pillbox Hats and the Women Who Made Them High Fashion

 In 1950 America was just getting used to post-war prosperity.
 The war was won and the boys were home and America's factories were churning out cars and washing machines instead of guns and airplanes.
 Rosie the Riveter was back home baking cookies and having babies.
 There was a longing for peace, stability, and family and this was reflected in contemporary fashions.

 Dior had unfurled his "New Look" in Paris a few years before in 1947.
 This was a lush, feminine fashion statement of long skirts high heels and wasp waists that took post-war Europe and America by storm.
-Its wide-brimmed picture hats, long full skirts, and stilleto heels lasted only until the decade of the 1950s when a new young fashionable first lady in the White House imposed her own fashion signature on America and the whole world.
-1960 was the year of the Pillbox hat and Jackie Kennedy was the woman who made it famous.She was wearing a Pillbox on the cold, January day her husband took the Presidential oath of office and she was wearing one in Dallas on the day he was assassinated.
+Its wide-brimmed picture hats, long full skirts, and stiletto heels lasted until January of 1961,when a young ,fashionable first lady in the White House imposed her own fashion signature on America and the whole world.
+1961 was the year of the Pillbox hat and Jackie Kennedy was the woman who made it famous.She was wearing a Pillbox on the cold, January day her husband took the Presidential oath of office and she was wearing one in Dallas on the day he was assassinated.
 The Pillbox was her signature and through her, it became the iconic fashion accessory of the sixties and beyond.

 Celebrities and movie stars like Audrey Hepburn followed the Kennedy lead.
 Hepburn was a big fan of the pillbox.
 Here's a shot of her from the film Charade, but she sported the pillbox look often, not just in films, but in her personal life as well.
 Her pillbox look was jaunty and sometimes included a veil.